a5an0/bitcoin-wallet-airdrop/README.md

 ### Generating the wallets and funding addresses

 1. Check out this repo
 2. From the root of the checked-out repo, run `bash generate_wallet.sh NUM_WALLETS` where NUM_WALLLETS is the number of wallets you want to generate.
-So for example, if you want to make 100 wallets, you sould do `bash generate_wallets.sh 100`
+So for example, if you want to make 100 wallets, you should do `bash generate_wallets.sh 100`
 3. You will see the output telling you each one is done and then an informational message telling you where the files are.
 The addresses will be in `output/addresses-[RANDOM NUMBER].txt` A number is added to the end of each file incase you want to run the tool more than once.
 In the outputs directory there will also be a series of PDFs named `directions-[THE SAME RANDOM NUMBER]-[INDEX].pdf` where INDEX is 1-`n`.
-In other words, there is one PDF for each wallet.
+In other words, there is one PDF for each address.
 4. Using your bitcoin wallet software, send bitcoin to each address in the addresses file to fund all the wallets.
 5. Print out each PDF `directions` file.
 6. Get `n` envelopes and put a directions printout in each one.